TravelByRocket/canal-convergence-slime-mold/README.md

 - Medallion is "Adafruit HUZZAH8266" or something like that
 - Each capacitive touch finger sensor board is a WEMOS D1 mini (not Pro or Lite)

+### Driver Installation
+- I think I needed a USB driver from Adafruit for the boards but this information is escaping me 11 months after the fact

 ## IP Addresses
 IP Addresses are reserved as
 - 192.168.0.**100** for LongSiteLeft